 When proceeding to raise formal penalty determinations for

 - failing to submit a CIS300 return on time from 6 April 2007 to 5 October 2011 (under S98A(2)(a) & (b) TMA 1970) and/or

 - failing to submit a CIS300 return on time from 6 October 2011 (under Sch55 FA 2009)

 - follow the guidance at COG914290 and COG914295 to determine the penalty arising under S98A(2), and/or

 - follow the guidance at CH62300+ to determine the penalty arising under Sch55, then

-- complete an AO Report Form - Authorisation Stencil (available in SEES - forms and letters)
+- complete an AO Report Form - Authorisation Stencil (available via SEES - forms and letters)

-- complete a CIS Penalty Determination and Schedule for S98A(2) penalties (EC-CIS 6 and EC-CIS5) and/or CIS Penalty Notice and Schedule for S55 penalties (EC-CIS 3 and EC-CIS2) all available in SEES - forms and letters.
-A single determination and/or notice covers all tax years and will be issued with the relevant schedule to show the penalties payable for each individual tax month for which the contractor has incurred penalties (Note: the schedules are created from the links at the top of the Excel calculator used to calculate the penalties) and
+- complete a CIS Penalty Determination for S98A(2) penalties and/or CIS Penalty Notice for S55 penalties (both available via SEES - forms and letters).
+A separate determination and/or notice is required for each tax year and will be issued with a schedule to show the penalties payable for each individual tax month for which the contractor has incurred penalties in that tax year (Note: dates and amounts can be cut and pasted from the Excel calculator used to calculate the penalties), and

 - refer the case to the Authorising Officer.